Olamidun/airtime_sender/sender/index.md

 ### Explanation:

 I imported the libraries I installed earlier on. `dotenv.load_dotenv()` is to get environment variables from .env file which I will create shortly.
-After that, I declared a function that retrieves cryptocurrency prices using the pycoingecko SDK and named it `get_cryptocurrency_price`.
-This function takes in two parameters; the id of the cryptocurrency and the currency we want to check the current price in.
-The next thing I did was instantiate the `CoinGeckoAPI` class that I imported above so I can access the various cryptocurrency methods including `get_price` method which is used to get the current price of cryptocurrencies in various fiat currencies. `The get_price` method returns a json response of the current price of the cryptocurrency specified in the fiat currency specified.
+After that, I created a function that retrieves cryptocurrency prices using the pycoingecko SDK and named it `get_cryptocurrency_price`.
+This function takes in two arguments; the id of the cryptocurrency and the currency we want to check the current price in.
+The next thing I did was instantiate the `CoinGeckoAPI` class that I imported above.
+The class has various cryptocurrency methods I can access including `get_price` method which is used to get the current price of cryptocurrencies in various fiat currencies. `The get_price` method returns a json response of the current price of the cryptocurrency specified in the fiat currency specified.
 Below is a screenshot of the price of bitcoin in Nigerian Naira

 ![response screenshot](/sender/bitcoin_response.png)